Astralis: 2018

 On January 19, Astralis entered into the ELEAGUE Major in the United States with the group stages being played in Atlanta and the playoffs in Boston.
-Astralis, being the previous ELEAGUE major champions, were eager to claim the title and have a wonderful start for 2018 after a good run at the previous year.
+Astralis, being the previous ELEAGUE major champions, were eager to claim the title and wanted to have a good start for 2018 after a good run at the previous year.
 However, things didn't go as expected as they started the tournament by losing to Mousesports.
-The Danes found themselves in a pretty tough situation, but they managed to catch up by winning the second game against their old rivals North in a classic Danish derby.
+The Danes found themselves in a pretty tough situation, but they caught up by winning the second game against their old rivals North.
 On the third day of the tournament, they got upset by Fnatic as the Swedes left them with no more losses to conceive during the group stage in order to qualify.
-In the end, Astralis were eliminated after a surprising loss against Cloud9, the team who later went on to win the major after winning a best-of-three grand final against the tournament favourites, FaZe Clan.
+In the end, Astralis were eliminated after a loss against Cloud9, who later went on to win the major after winning a best-of-three grand final against the tournament favourites, FaZe Clan.

 In February, Kjaerbye unexpectedly left Astralis to join North.
 Astralis were left scrambling for a fifth player but fortunately, they were able to sign Emil "Magisk" Reif a few days later.
 This would mark the beginning of an astronomical rise to the top and domination over the Counter-Strike scene.
 After a quarter-final finish at StarSeries S4 and a semi-final loss at IEM Katowice 2018, they reached the summit after a spectacular performance at DreamHack Marseille 2018, convincingly beating FaZe Clan, Fnatic, and Natus Vincere on their way to the title.
 Although they lost to FaZe Clan in the grand final after a narrow 3–0 best of five series at IEM Sydney 2018, they bounced back at ESL Pro League Season 7 Finals, swiftly defeating FaZe Clan and beating Team Liquid 3–1 to grab the trophy.
 They continued their dominance with trophies at ECS Season 5 Finals and ELEAGUE CS:GO Premier 2018, with a semi-final loss to Natus Vincere at ESL One: Cologne 2018 in between.

 Astralis then crowned their era with their second Major title at FACEIT Major: London 2018, quickly beating FaZe Clan, Team Liquid, and Natus Vincere without dropping a single map in the playoffs.
 A mere 6 days later, they defeated MIBR 2–1 in the grand-final at BLAST Pro Series Istanbul 2018 – after having an undefeated 5–0 group stage – to continue their dominance over the scene.
 This dominance was brought on through meta-defining coordination and utility usage, significantly leading in average utility damage per round.